 The serial number is quite hard to decipher, because the guitar was re-painted in a dark sunburst colour by luthier John Birch in 1976.
 However, on close inspection, when held up in the light at a certain angle, the serial number at the back of the headstock is revealed number 525540.
 This guitar is of the 500000's series Gibson Flying V guitars, manufactured in the USA between 1974-1975, according to the official Gibson records.

-According to the knowlegable Gibson collector Tim Wittrock in the USA, the make of the fine tuning tailpiece is a Gibson TP-6 (made by Schaller for Gibson).
+According to the knowledgeable Gibson collector Tim Wittrock in the USA, the make of the fine-tuning tailpiece is a Gibson TP-6 (made by Schaller for Gibson).

 The guitar is retrofitted with DiMarzio Super Distortion Humbuckers, which still sounds awesome.